yogthos/splat-painter/README.md

 `glimmer.core/reload!` re-renders the mounted panel after you redefine the `app` component.
-Quit through the app (close from its own menu / auto-quit) rather than destroying the window from the REPL — a raw `gtk_window_destroy` trips a teardown abort.
+Quit through the app (close from its own menu / auto-quit) rather than destroying the window from the REPL.

 ## Build